gaelforget/ECCOv4/docs/runs.rst

     cd MITgcm/mysetups/ECCOv4;
-    p = genpath('gcmfaces/'); addpath(p); %this can be commented out if needed addpath results_itXX; %This adds necessary .m and .mat files to path mytest=testreport_ecco('run/'); %This compute tests and display results
+    p = genpath('gcmfaces/'); addpath(p); %this can be commented out if needed addpath test; %This adds necessary .m and .mat files to path mytest=testreport_ecco('run/'); %This compute tests and display results

 When using an up-to-date copy of `MITgcm` and a standard computational environment, the expected level of accuracy is reached when all reported values are below -3 :cite:`for-eta:15`.
 For example: